Dynamic hysteresis and transitions controlled by asymmetry in potential: energetic and entropic aspects: Results and Discussions

-\textit{Results and Discussions:} To interpret the process of dynamical hysteresis and transitions, we need to analyze the response of the system towards the external periodic force by defining appropriate response functions that can capture the effect of the external drive.
-We understand that the driving force directly affects $x$, the position or the state variable of the system.
-Therefore, it can be inferred that $x$ or its functions can serve the purpose.
-As the presence of fluctuations in the system induces stochasticity in the estimated value of the state variable $x(t)$ at a given time, its ensemble-averaged value, $\langle x(t) \rangle$, can be considered as the reliable measure of the system's feedback.
-Another relevant and steady quantifier is the integrated probability of residence of the particles in either of the two wells of the bistable potential at a certain time, calculated for an ensemble of adequate size.
-We consider the latter as a more effective response function for the current study, as it directly bears information about the two states, transitions between which are the central themes for the phenomena of dynamical hysteresis and transitions.
-Therefore, we chose this second quantity for our analyses, which is defined as follows;
+\mdas{The key objective of the current study is to analyze the role of asymmetry in the governing potential on the process of dynamic hysteresis.} To interpret the mechanism of dynamic hysteresis and transitions, we need to analyze the response of the system towards the external periodic force.
+This can be done by defining appropriate response functions that can capture the effect of the external drive. \mdas{We understand that the driving force has a direct impact on $x$, the position or the state variable of the system.
+This is evident from the representation of the dynamics through the dynamical equations, Eqs.~(\ref{2.4a}) and ~(\ref{2.4b}).} Therefore, it can be inferred that $x$ or its functions can serve the purpose.
+However, the presence of fluctuations in the system induces stochasticity in the estimated value of the state variable $x(t)$ at a given time.
+In that case, its ensemble-averaged value, $\langle x(t) \rangle$, can be considered the reliable measure of the system's feedback.
+Another relevant and steady quantifier is the integrated probability of residence of the particles in either of the two wells of the bistable potential at a certain time.
+This is calculated for an ensemble of adequate size.